developer-zebra/developer-zebra-site/src/emdk-for-android/4-2/guide/about/index.md

 	* Updates to [DataCapture](../../mx/data-capture/) feature:
 		* Added support for choosing the remote scanners such as RS507, RS4000 and RS6000.
 		* Added support for controlling the barcode decode notifications
-			* Decode Audio Feedback Mode - Controls the Audio feedback mode to be given by the host device (WT6000) and remote scanner (RS6000) upon barcode decode.
+			* Decode Audio Feedback Mode - Controls the Audio feedback mode to be given by a host device and remote scanner (RS6000) upon barcode decode.
-			* Decode LED Feedback Mode - Controls the LED feedback mode to be given by the host device (WT6000) and remote scanner (RS6000) upon barcode decode.
+			* Decode LED Feedback Mode - Controls the LED feedback mode to be given by a host device and remote scanner (RS6000) upon barcode decode.
 			* Aim Mode - Enable/Disable scanner aim during scanning.
 			* Illumination Brightness - Controls illumination brightness of the imager.